Transact-Labs/commerce-components/README.md

     ```
     ```js
     // in App.vue (example)
-    // in this example, in the created() hook we're retrieving a cart and setting the cart.id in the state, all of our  products and adding one to the cart, so that the chec-payment-form can have an successfully purchase an item export default {
+    // in this example, in the created() hook we're retrieving a cart, setting the cart.id in the state, and adding a product to the cart export default {
     name: 'app',
     created() {
-        // retrieve cart, then list of products, and then add first product to cart this.$commerce.cart.retrieve().then(cart => {
+        // retrieve the cart, and then add a product to the cart this.$commerce.cart.retrieve().then(cart => {
             this.cartId = cart.id;
             this.$commerce.products.list().then(({ data }) => {